tiacsys/bridle/doc/bridle/gs_modifying.rst

 you should use a tool like menuconfig or guiconfig to update it.
 These tools present all available options and allow you to select the ones that you need.

-See :ref:`zephyr:menuconfig` in the Zephyr documentation for instructions on how to run menuconfig or guiconfig.
+See :zephyr:ref:`menuconfig` in the Zephyr documentation for instructions on how to run menuconfig or guiconfig.

 To locate a specific configuration option, use the filter (:guilabel:`Jump to`